megaport/terraform-provider-megaport/docs/resources/vxc_basic.md

 Optional:

 - `current_product_uid` (String) The current product UID of the A-End configuration.
 The Megaport API may change a Partner Port on the end configuration from the Requested Port UID to a different Port in the same location and diversity zone.
 - `inner_vlan` (Number) The inner VLAN of the A-End configuration.
-If the A-End ordered_vlan is untagged and set as -1, this field cannot be set by the API, as the VLAN of the A-End is designated as untagged.
+Values can range from 2 to 4093.
+This field cannot be set if the A-End VLAN is untagged.
+Setting to 0 for auto-assignment is not supported in Basic VXC.
+For MCR and MVE endpoints, inner_vlan is not supported.
 - `vlan` (Number) The VLAN of the A-End configuration.
 Values can range from 2 to 4093.
 If this value is set to 0 or not included, the Megaport system allocates a valid VLAN ID to the A-End configuration.
 To set this VLAN to untagged, set the VLAN value to -1.
 For MCR endpoints, setting this to null will result in the API auto-assigning a VLAN ID.
 For MVE endpoints, setting this to null will use the VLAN associated with the VNIC specified in vnic_index.
 - `vnic_index` (Number) The network interface index of the A-End configuration.
 Required for MVE connections.